FREQUENTLY ASKED QUESTIONS

 Leo

-For those who want to learn smooth shading, realism, and portraiture.
-Applicable for beginners and those whom already tattoo, but want to master their craft.
+• For those who want to learn smooth shading, realism, and portraiture.
+Applicable for those whom already tattoo, but want to master their craft.
 Having a good system in place and knowing how to approach different motifs can make a world of difference.

 I often get messages from artists all around the world, asking which supplies I use as well as advice.
-Many inquire about Online Seminars, but I don’t think online learning is as effective as in person.
-Which is why I only offer One-on-One Coaching.
+Many inquire about online seminars, but I don’t think online learning is as effective as in person.
+Which is why I offer a one on one workshop which includes my entire process.

 All supplies are provided, synthetic skin, machines, needles, ink, etc. However bringing your own tattoo machine is advisable since that’s the tool you are familiar with and will likely continue to use.